 There are many things you could say about the diversity of a Hay audience, but it is predominantly white.
 Even at this session, fronted by a Briton of Pakistani birth and an Englishman of Sri Lankan birth, a quick scan of the Llwyfan Cymru suggests this is the case.
-During the extended Q and A session at the end, Manzoor practices positive discrimination to elicit responses from the small number of non-white people in the giant marquee.
+During the extended Q and A session at the end, Sarfraz Manzoor practices positive discrimination to elicit responses from the small number of non-white people in the giant marquee.
 After an interesting and thoroughly engaging debate, based on George Alagiah’s BBC documentary Mixed Britannia, Manzoor jokes that ‘I’m interested in what the audience has to say… for once.’

 And audience participation is key to the debate.
 Although at one point Alagiah protests BBC impartiality, his commentary on how Britain has become a world leader in mixed race relationships is infused with a core belief that families and communities, rather than the state, hold the answers to the problems and complexities thrown up by the fact that – if you count it as an ethnic group – ‘mixed race’ is the fastest growing ethnic group in Britain.

 The session begins with a clip from the series, a beautifully shot clip of a union between a white man and his Indian bride.
 Alagiah admits that his documentary emphasised the positives, arguing that ‘we know the other story, about racism.’
 Instead, he offers a glimpse of how we reached the – certainly relatively to comparable countries in North America and Europe – tolerant state of affairs that exists today.